pk-fr/yakpro-po/README.md

        on ubuntu: (adapt according your linux distribution)
        # apt-get install git
        # apt-get install php5-cli
-       do not forget to install all other php modules taht you use in your software: for example: apt-get install php5-mysql if you are using mysql...
+       do not forget to install all other php modules that you are using within your software: for example: apt-get install php5-mysql if you are using mysql...
     2. Navigate to the directory where you want to install yakpro-po (/usr/local is a good idea):
        # cd /usr/local